Sensible-Alternative Naturopathic Clinic

 Untreated thyroid disease leads to heart disease, muscle weakness, poor mental function, and an increased risk for cancer.
 Some experts believe that it may be responsible for 40% of unexplained cases of fatigue, depression, weight gain and infertility (6).

-Common Causes of Thyroid problems
+Common causes of thyroid problems

 Why is thyroid disease so common?
 Like many other hormone imbalances, under-active thyroid is due, in part, to our modern lifestyle.
 Causes include: